genesys-neu/TRACTOR/utils/README.md

 You can adjust the interference by editing ```uhd_tx_tone.sh```.

 ## Malicious UE traffic
 There are several scripts to generate malicious UE traffic.
+These scripts were used to generate the data set used in the paper:

+- Y. Rumesh, D. Attanayaka, P. Porambage, J.E.
+Pinola, J.B.
+Groen, and K. Chowdhury, “Federated Learning for Anomaly Detection in Open RAN: Security Architecture Within a Digital Twin,” 2024 EuCNC & 6G Summit - NET, March 2024.

+Please consider citing this paper if you use these scripts.

 ```interference_tgen_p.sh``` represents a DoS attack by generating uplink packets with poisson distribution timing and gaussian distribution packet size.